Why Choose A Catholic School?

-The teen years are a critical time in the academic, social and spiritual development of young men and women.
-Catholic high schools provide discipline, academic rigor, nurturing and a strong sense of community.
-Christ-centered values are emphasized as schools focus on the development of the whole person.
-Programs address the spiritual, academic, social, physical and emotional needs of young men and women.
-Each high school has a unique spirit and living tradition that captures the hearts and minds of its students.
+High school is a critical time for academic, social and spiritual development in the lives of young men and women.
+A Catholic education provides discipline, academic rigor, a nurturing environment, and a strong sense of community.
+With an emphasis on Christ-centered values, our focus is on the development of our students as whole, well-rounded people.
+Our programs address the spiritual, academic, social, physical and emotional needs of young men and women as they navigate their crucial teenage years.
+Each Catholic high school has a unique spirit and living tradition that captures the hearts and minds of its students.
 As a result, young people feel they really belong at the school of their choice and want to do well.

 - A clearly articulated, rigorous curriculum aligned with relevant standards, 21st century skills and Gospel values, implemented through effective instruction